 - 1. Any article submitted by a professional writer shall be screened and evaluated for publication by the Senior Articles Editors in consultation with the Editor-in-Chief. - 2.
+The Editor-in-Chief shall have the sole authority to enter into publication agreements with authors. - 3.
 The Senior Articles Editors shall have primary responsibility to edit professional articles, set various draft deadlines, and ensure compliance with all production deadlines.